HsKA-OSGIS/geobase-back/readme.md

 <b> -Getting BfS Data into GeoServer </b> <br>
 BfS data is taken as a new vector data source by using Web Feature Server in GeoServer.
 The retrieval URL from Data Interface page of BfS Server is used.
 Then, requested layers are published. <br>
  <a href="https://odlinfo.bfs.de/ODL/EN/service/data-interface/data-interface_node.html">Data Interface Page of BfS Website</a>

+<b> -CORS Settings in GeoServer Configuration</b> <br>
+In GeoServer configuration, CORS settings are needed to allow sharing resources between local host ports (Geoserver 8080 and OpenLayers 5173). web.xml file can be checked in this directory:C:\Program Files\GeoServer\webapps\geoserver\WEB-INF

 ## Front-end: OpenLayers + Vite
 1. To visualise the map in website, firstly go to the directory of project in terminal and run the following code (requires Node 14+): <br>